giokoguashvili/knowledge/SQL Server/README.md

 # [Data Warehouse Guide](https://panoply.io/data-warehouse-guide/)

+### SQL DW is not a good match for the following scenarios:

+- OLTP workload
+- High volume of small reads and writes
+- Multi-Tenancy Database
+- Frequent changing of schema
+- Row by row processing
+- JSON, XML data and Spatial, Struct, Array and Map data types
+- Power BI direct query requiring dashboard performance
+- High concurrency of queries (eg. hundreds of thousands of concurrent queries)
+- Small datasets (less than 250GB)
+- Disaster recovery with stringent RPO and RTO

 ### Data Warehouse Infrastructure and Technology

  - Traditional on-premise ETL tools such as **Informatica** and **Ab Initio**.